hmxmilohax/rb3-pc/readme.md

 		* Set it to 60 if you want a locked 60 FPS framerate (redundant with 60 Hz Vblank).
 		* Auto will use default RPCS3 settings.
 		* It is suggested to use your graphics driver's settings or software like MSI Afterburner to cap your framerate instead.
-		* Adjusting the frame rate exponentially uses more GPU and CPU, so this is not recommended for low end machines.
+		* Adjusting the frame rate to be higher than 60 exponentially uses more GPU and CPU, so this is not recommended for low end machines.
 	* **Adjust "Shader Quality"** depending on your system.
 		* Low and Medium will drastically reduce quality at certain frame rates with little performance gains.
 		* High is the best option.
 Ultra looks and performs similar to high.